 When a chargeable asset is given away, the donor is treated as receiving the full market value and is liable for CGT accordingly.
 However, there is no charge on disposals between spouses or registered civil partners who are living together.
 On such disposals, the transferee takes over the transferor’s CGT cost.

-Disposals of the following assets may qualify for Entrepreneurs' Relief if they have been owned for at least a year:
+Gains made on disposal of the following assets may qualify for Entrepreneurs' Relief if the asset/shares or options have been owned for at least a year:

 - shares in a trading company of which the individual is an officer or employee and holds at least 5% of the share capital, or acquired the shares under an EMI scheme

-- assets used in the business/company and sold at the same time as the interest in the business/shares.
+- assets used in the business/company and sold at the same time as the company's shares

-An individual will qualify for relief on all disposals until the lifetime total of such gains reaches £10m.
-The first £10m of gains will be charged to CGT at 10% instead of 18% or 28%
+An individual can claim ER on qualifying disposals until the lifetime total of such gains reaches £10m.

 Other major CGT reliefs